 - Your level of reasoning becomes different from others and you start acting differently.

-And good to know that the internet and the smartphone producers have made it more than easy to have unlimited books read on the go.
-Now you can have your favorites books read wherever, when and however you want it.
+And good to know that the internet and smartphones have made it more than easy to have unlimited books read on the go.
+Now you can have your favorites books read wherever, whenever, and however, you want it.